lily176743/lily176743/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Django and React
 - 🌱 I’m currently learning ...
+Python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... fjiejf
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... fkewijf
-- 💬 Ask me about ...
+- 💬 Ask me about ... ewfwef
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... defwf
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...fwef
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... ewfwfwfwefwe
+- sjfwejgejopgrejg
+- ergreg
+- er
+- hrehpr
+- h
+- rthj
+- rt
+- hjrpj
+- 4rtpj